Things to do this Autumn in Bristol

 Clifton Cathedral

-As the weather cools, we naturally draw indoors; whether or not you're a practising Christian, you do have to admit that certain churches and cathedrals are magnificent and awe-inspiring places, architectural marvels steeped in culture and history.
-There are definitely worse places to seek comfort and warmth, and Bristol is home to several impressive churches and cathedrals that span different eras and communities in the historic city.
+As the weather cools, we naturally draw indoors; whether or not you're a practising Christian, you do have to admit that certain churches and cathedrals are magnificent and awe-inspiring places, architectural marvels steeped in culture and history and fortunately Bristol is home to several impressive churches and cathedrals.

-Top off your outing with a good ol’ Sunday roast at one of the best pubs in Bristol
+Top off your outing with a good ol’ Sunday roast at one of these pubs in Bristol

 A platter of roast beef being sliced with a knife.
 The scene includes roasted vegetables, broccoli, and a small dish of a baked side.
 The background shows a tray of additional sides, including more vegetables and what appears to be a bread or pastry item.